-In an article for Slate, Lucian Kim—who moved to Berlin a year after the Wall came down (very cool), lived in a warehouse with a bunch of punks (super cool), and had to fend off skinheads with a bucket of cobblestones while they tried to invade his apartment (SO COOL)—has announced that "being cool has ruined Berlin."
+In an article for Slate, Lucian Kim – who moved to Berlin a year after the Wall came down (very cool), lived in a warehouse with a bunch of punks (super cool) and had to fend off skinheads with a bucket of cobblestones while they tried to invade his flat (SO COOL) – has announced that "being cool has ruined Berlin".

-I couldn't answer this question myself, so I went to Peckham—currently the hippest place in London, according to multiple property development companies and estate agents—to ask a very important question only cool people who have visited Berlin would truly know the answer to: Is Berlin still cool?
+I couldn't answer this question myself, so I went to Peckham – currently the hippest place in London, according to multiple property development companies and estate agents – to ask a very important question only cool people who've visited Berlin would truly know the answer to: is Berlin still cool?

-Richard: I went there three years ago and then five years before that, and in the gap between those two trips, there was a vast difference.
-More recently, a lot of new restaurants have come up—it has a lot of similarities to Williamsburg in Brooklyn.
+Richard: I went there three years ago and then five years before that, and in the gap between those two trips there was a vast difference.
+More recently, a lot of new restaurants have come up – it has a lot of similarities to Williamsburg in Brooklyn.
 I used to live in Williamsburg, and I can see the parallels quite clearly: big coffee scene, big food scene, great clubs, great bars.
-I guess it's changing farther and becoming more of a space for businesses to go.
+I guess it's changing further and becoming more of a space for businesses to go.

 Do you think it's at risk of becoming uncool because it's so cool?